You’ll lose more than 50% of your potential customers if your website is not optimized for mobile web traffic!

 3. Downsize Photos to Speed Up Page Loading

-Make sure your page loads quickly on mobile devices, which use less bandwidth than PCs, by making the file size of your pages as small as possible.
+Make sure your pages load quickly on mobile devices, which use less bandwidth than PCs by making the file size of your pages as small as possible.

 The solution is simple.
 Optimize your images before uploading them to the website by making them the correct size and resolution to fit snugly in a web page.